Likibu/Client/doc/Widgets_Installation_EN.md

 > - The **data-style="form"** attribute defines what kind of widget you want to display. "form" means it will display the search form.
 This attribute is mandatory.
 > - The **data-lang="en"** attribute defines the language of the widget.
 This attribute is optionnal.
 Default value : en (english).
 Accepted values : fr, en, es, it, de.
 > - The **data-where="Paris"** attribute allows you to set a default search destination.
 This attribute is optionnal.
+> - The **data-width="xxx"** attribute allows you to set the widget's width (in pixels).
+This attribute is optionnal.
+Default value : none (widget will take 100% of it's container width)

 #### "Search results" Widget - List